Buzău: Road

 In the Buzău city area, the only functional road bridge over Buzău River is the one crossing with DN2 to Mărăcineni.
 There is another road bridge, connecting the city to Vadu Pașii, near the railway bridge.
-It was however closed after it was destroyed by a flash flood in 2005, and repairs kept being postponed, which had an impact on the economy of the neighboring communes in the North-East of the city, as it remains used only by pedestrians and cyclists.
+It was however closed after it was destroyed by a flash flood in 2005, and repairs kept being postponed, which had an impact on the economy of the neighboring communes in the north-east of the city, as it remains used only by pedestrians and cyclists.
 Works began in the fall of 2017.
+The bridge was renovated and opened for cars and buses again in 2021.

-Two main bust stations, one in the North and one in the South next to the railway station, as well a few other secondary bus stops, are used by private transportation companies that operate services to other cities or nearby villages.
+Two main bust stations, one in the north and one in the south next to the railway station, as well a few other secondary bus stops, are used by private transportation companies that operate services to other cities or nearby villages.

 Air

 Buzău has no civil airport.
-The only air transport infrastructure present in the city is the military airport and heliport South-West of the city, but it is used only by emergency sanitary flights.
+The only air transport infrastructure present in the city is the military airport and heliport south-west of the city, but it is used only by emergency sanitary flights.
 Civil air traffic for Buzău is performed through Henri Coandă International Airport in Otopeni, 110 km away, the main air hub for Wallachia.